Meet FRED Leadership’s Board of Directors

 Michelle is married with 3 children and a Maltese dog.
 She resides in Old Greenwich, Connecticut with her husband Jon.
 She is an active volunteer at Greenwich schools.

-Julie has a Masters in Industrial/Organizational Psychology from Wayne University and a BA in Psychology and Sociology from South Dakota State University.
-She makes her home in New York City, with her husband Rick and with their grown children nearby: Sean, Sean’s wife Jenny, and Charlotte.
+Julie has a Masters in Industrial/Organizational Psychology from Wayne State University and a BA in Psychology and Sociology from South Dakota State University.
+She makes her home in New York City, with her husband Rick, and extended family spread across Manhattan.
 Her favorite way of getting away from it all is by jumping from a perfectly good airplane, at her home drop zone, Skydive the Ranch.

 Mark is the Principal of City Lit, Britain’s largest specialised adult education college based in Covent Garden in London.
 Until recently, Mark was Director of Executive Education at London Business School.
 Previously, Mark has been President of the New York Institute of Finance and Managing Director of DC Gardner Training.
 Mark has trained, facilitated and coached in London, New York, Amsterdam, Moscow, Vienna, Singapore, Melbourne, Mexico City and Beijing for clients including: Bank of England, Deutsche Bank, Barclays, Merrill Lynch, ING and Pearson.